idptools/metapredict/README.md

 ## Using metapredict from the command-line:

 ### Predicting Disorder
-The ``metapredict-predict-disorder`` command from the command line takes a .fasta file as input and returns a .csv file containing rows where the first cell in the row is the fasta header and all subsequent cells in that row are predicted consensus disorder values for each residue in the amino acid sequence associated with the fasta header.
+The ``metapredict-predict-disorder`` command from the command line takes a .fasta file as input and returns disorder scores for the sequences in the FASTA file.

-	$ metapredict-predict-disorder <Path to .fasta file> <Path where to save the output> <Output file name>
+	$ metapredict-predict-disorder <Path to .fasta file>

-This will save a .csv file to the location specified by *Path where to save the output*.
-The name specified in *Output file name* will be the name of the output file followed by .csv.
-The .csv extension is automatically added to the output file name.

 **Example**

-	$ metapredict-predict-disorder /Users/thisUser/Desktop/interestingProteins.fasta /Users/thisUser/Desktop/DisorderPredictions/ myCoolPredictions
+	$ metapredict-predict-disorder /Users/thisUser/Desktop/interestingProteins.fasta

 **Additional Usage**

-**Get raw prediction values -**
-By default, the output prediction values are normalized between 0 and 1.
-However, some of the raw values from the predictor are slightly less than 0 or slightly greater than 1.
-The negative values are replaced with 0 and the values greater than 1 are replaced with 1 by default.
-However, if you want raw values, simply add the flag ``--no_normalization``.
-There is not a very good reason to do this, and it is generally not recommended.
-However, I wanted to give users the maximum amount of flexibility when using metapredict, so I made it an option.
+**Save the output -**
+If you would like to save the ouptut, simply use the ``-o`` or ``--output-file`` flag and then specify the file path.
+By default this will save the output file as disorder.csv.
+However, you can specify the file name in the output path.

 **Example**

-	$ metapredict-predict-disorder /Users/thisUser/Desktop/interestingProteins.fasta /Users/thisUser/Desktop/DisorderPredictions/ myCoolPredictions --no_normalization
+    $ metapredict-predict-disorder /Users/thisUser/Desktop/interestingProteins.fasta -o /Users/thisUser/Desktop/disorder_predictions/my_disorder_predictions.csv

 **Quick predict**